animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 }
 ```

-Using Spring Data for GemFire's features, you can simplify the same caching
+Using Spring Data for VMware GemFire's features, you can simplify the same caching
 configuration to the following:

 **Enabling GemFire Caching**